SCM Research Unit for Music Diversity

-The Research Centre aims to advance understanding of the nature, causes and implications of musical diversity in Australia, drawing on:
+The Research Unit aims to advance understanding of the nature, causes and implications of musical diversity in Australia, drawing on:

 - excellent music research (including musicology, ethnomusicology, music education, and artistic research, including composition and research-led performance);